 |Did this page help you?
 Yes | No | Tell us about it...|

-The AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (AWS IAM) users or for users that you authenticate (federated users).
-This guide provides descriptions of the AWS STS API.
+The AWS Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).
+This guide provides descriptions of the STS API.
 For more detailed information about using this service, go to Using Temporary Security Credentials.

 For information about setting up signatures and authorization through the API, go to Signing AWS API Requests in the AWS General Reference.
 For general information about the Query API, go to Making Query Requests in Using IAM.
 For information about using security tokens with other AWS products, go to Using Temporary Security Credentials to Access AWS in Using Temporary Security Credentials.